LogoClim

 standard deviation of the selected variable over time.

-available at multiple spatial resolutions (from 10 minutes (~340 km² at
+at various spatial resolutions, ranging from 10 minutes (~340 km² at the

-the equator) to 30 seconds (~1 km² at the equator)) and can be selected
+equator) to 30 seconds (~1 km² at the equator), and can be chosen within

 Historical Climate Data

-This series includes only 12 monthly data points representing long-term
+only 12 monthly data points representing long-term average climate

-averages on minimum, mean, and maximum temperature, precipitation, solar
+mean, and maximum temperature, precipitation, solar radiation, wind

 variables.